geobtaa/metadata/docs/recipes/R-02_socrata.md

 ## Step: Download the list of active Socrata Data Portals

-We maintain a list of active ArcGIS Hub sites in GEOMG.
+We maintain a list of active Socrata Hub sites in GEOMG.

 !!! tip inline end "Shortcut"